But first, let’s do a little refeasher of what embedded analytics is.

 A recent survey found that 18% of software providers using embedded analytics are able to boost sales/revenues.
 It’s no surprise, therefore, that more than one out of five software providers view embedded BI and analytics as an important way of gaining a competitive advantage.
 Why?

 You know how a sales cycle goes.
 Well, let’s say it’s not 100% rational.
 Sometimes there is this little thing that catches the eye of the buyer, and he just won’t let go.
-You don’t have it, you won’t make it.
+If you don’t have it, you won’t make it.

 Embedded analytics is the tip of the iceberg: a huge part of the perceived value of your software during the buying and POC process.